On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: Introduction

-Put differently, the essential self-adjointness of the special-relativistic Dirac operator for hydrogenic ions with any $Z>0$ when the electron has both charge and anomalous magnetic moment is not structurally stable against the switching on of Einstein's gravity, unless the anomalous magnetic moment is larger than the critical value (\ref{eq:BMBmu}) in magnitude.
-Therefore, even if the anomalous magnetic moment of the electron is taken into account, technically speaking Einstein's gravity is not generally a weak perturbation of the special-relativistic hydrogenic ion problem but can have devastating effects on the spectra, Hydrogen included.
-Whether it does or does not have such devastating effects on the problem with physical parameter values depends on whether the empirical anomalous magnetic moment is larger than the critical value or not.
+Put differently, the essential self-adjointness of the special-relativistic Dirac operator for hydrogenic ions with any $Z>0$ when the electron has both charge and anomalous magnetic moment is not mathematically structurally stable against the ``switching on'' of Einstein's gravity, unless the anomalous magnetic moment in magnitude is larger than the critical value (\ref{eq:BMBmu}).

 Comparison of (\ref{eq:muCL}) with (\ref{eq:BMBmu}) reveals that the empirical value of the anomalous magnetic moment is about $10^{18}$ times larger than the theoretical critical value.
 Therefore, essential self-adjointness of this general-relativistic Dirac operator for a physically relevant model of hydrogenic ions with empirically accurate anomalous magnetic moment of the electron has been established.
 This holds for all $Z>0$; though, for $Z>118$ we leave the empirically confirmed realm of nuclei, as noted earlier.
+For this essentially self-adjoint general-relativistic Dirac operator, the authors in \cite{BMB} showed that the essential spectrum consists of the closure of the usual positive and negative absolutely continuous spectra outside the interval $[-\mEL c^2, \mEL c^2]$, and that this interval contains an infinite discrete spectrum.

-\subsubsection{Informal statement of our main result}
+\subsection{Informal statement of our main result}